Cheapest Way to Ship Books

 Important Considerations

 Media Mail is restricted to books, film, manuscripts, sound recordings, and educational materials.
 Packages cannot contain advertising or non-media items.
 Delivery is slower (5-8 days) but the cost savings are substantial.
+Map your service before peak season: with the 2026 hikes already in effect, an extra dollar or two of overpay per book stacks up fast across a busy month.

 Key Takeaways